hectarescraps/Cart-Pole/README.md

 My first attempt at a solution leveraged a static learning rate which did not result in strong performance - 20,000 Episodes: 140 Mean Score.
 This can be seen in the file [cartpole_static.py.](https://github.com/hectarescraps/Cart-Pole/blob/main/cartpole_static.py)

 To increase performance, I transitioned to a variable learning rate which decays as the number of training episodes increases.
-This led to drastically improved results – 20,000 Episodes: 764 Mean Score.
+This led to drastically improved results – 20,000 Episodes: 1,246 Mean Score.
 Note: over 200 is considered a successful solution.
 This can be seen in the file [cartpole.py](https://github.com/hectarescraps/Cart-Pole/blob/main/cartpole.py)

+Please feel free to play with / adjust my Q Learning implementation.
+If you yield a better result, please let me know - I'd love to understand the changes you made and why.
+Thank you so much for reading!

 A few notes on Q Learning and my implementation -